 But they were writing the exoneration long before the investigation and even interviewing Hillary and 17 other people.

-And when they finally interviewed Hillary Clinton, it was July 2nd, 2016, and the exoneration was all set to go in the 14-minute speech of Jim Comey, you know, sounding like she broke every law in the book, but never mind, no serious prosecutor would ever prosecute this, which is not true.
+And when they finally interviewed Hillary Clinton, it was July 2nd, 2016, and the exoneration was all set to go in the 14-minute speech of Jim Comey, you know, sounding like she broke every law in the book, but never mind, No serious prosecutor would ever prosecute this, which is not true.

-That's where you're gonna start.
+That's where you're going to start.

 William Campbell was Mueller's spy inside of Putin's ring to get a foothold in America's uranium market.

-And committing a knowing fraud by so many of these people before a FISA court.
+You know, where are all the instances of investigations into this and committing a knowing fraud by so many of these people before a FISA court?

 They have one thing in common.